Bari Bahu: Plot

-Drama serial ‘Bari Bahu’ revolves around domestic politics in a family.
-Mona possesses typical eastern wife materials like a loving, caring and docile personality, whose husband happens to be as angelic as she is.
-Although Mona’s husband is quite mature and responsible, who is always sacrificing to strengthen the family bond, her brother-in-law Naeem has personality traits totally opposite.
-He is naturally corrupt, scheming and artful fellow.
-Their one and only sister Shehla is married with maternal cousin, Asif.
+The drama serial revolves around domestic politics in a family.
+Mona has a typical eastern wife disposition, like a loving, caring and docile personality, whose husband happens to be as angelic as she is.
+Although Mona’s husband is quite mature and responsible, who is always sacrificing to strengthen the family bond, her brother-in-law Naeem has totally opposite personality traits.
+He is a naturally corrupt, scheming and artful fellow.
+Their only sister Shehla is married with their maternal cousin, Asif.

-Mona is the eldest daughter-in-law in this joint household system which is led by a matriarch.
-Naeem’s habit of taking advantage and emotionally blackmailing his elder brother for money soon come into notice.
+Mona is the eldest daughter-in-law in this joint household which is led by a matriarch.
+Naeem’s habit of taking advantage and emotionally blackmailing his elder brother for money soon surfaces.
 Mona silently observes his actions.
 Later on, Naeem is then joined by Asif in his diabolic schemes against Mona and his brother.
 Different kinds of jiggery-pokery and domestic politics come into limelight as the play progresses towards conclusion.